Indooroopilly Home Renovation – Post War House

 Indooroopilly Home Renovation – Post War Home

-The owners of this 1960s post war home in Indooroopilly were seeking a modern and contemporary renovation to transform their home completely.
+For this Indooroopilly home renovation, the owners were seeking a modern and contemporary renovation to transform their 1960s Post-War home completely.
 Increasing the overall living space and improving the connectivity with the outdoors was a crucial component of the design brief.
 This home provides functional, sophisticated and sustainable architectural solutions, bridging contemporary Australian design with Japanese inspiration.

 From the street, steel beams accentuate the entry colonnade and front stair, welcoming you into the home.
 Landscaping with rendered masonry walls enhanced the space and a level of privacy from the street was maintained.
 The old carport has been transformed into a modern garage, connecting to the home by a covered walkway.